 Robert Lee, MAEd

-Robert Lee has years of experience in developing curriculum and educating urban youth in both math and the physical sciences.
-In addition, he has experience working as community health volunteer for the Berkeley Free Clinic for almost a decade.
-He is passionate about empowering youth through mentoring, youth leadership development, teen health awareness, and college-bound education.
+Robert Lee has been working as a program manager, education specialist, and curriculum developer in adolescent health for two years.
+Robert has years of experience in developing curriculum and educating urban youth in both math and the physical sciences.
+He is passionate about empowering youth through mentoring, youth leadership development, teen health awareness, and emphasizing college-bound education.
+In addition, he has experience working as a community health volunteer for the Berkeley Free Clinic for over a decade.
 Robert is a Sacramento native, but loves the Bay Area.
 When he is not busy working hard, he is running obstacle-course races (like Tough Mudder and the Spartan Races), hiking around the Yosemite Valley, or disc golfing around the Bay Area.